 When considering whether you should pursue debt-financing such as an SBA loan, one pertinent item to look at is your business model.
 If you can get your doors open and generating revenue quickly then an SBA loan could be a good option.
 Having that monthly payment back to back is an added line of stress and eats into your cashflow in the early stages of business when it is most critical.
 If you feel like it might be months before you’re able to generate the revenue needed to make payments and cover your other business expenses, consider a different funding option.

-The application process of for an SBA loan isn’t like a mortgage were you just fill out some forms and prove your income.
+The application process for an SBA loan isn’t like a mortgage were you just fill out some forms and prove your income.
 Along with your application you must put together a business plan that proves to the bank you know what you are doing with the money.
 Since the SBA is a federal program, you can’t get a loan to start a business that isn’t legal on the federal level.
-They also care whether your business has a proven model, so when looking at franchise they look at the overall concepts performance.
+They also care whether your business has a proven model, so when looking at franchise they look at the performance of the overall concept.

 Need fast money to buy or start a business in a few weeks or months?
 Then don’t look at getting an SBA loan.
 The loan is backed by the government so expected increased paper works and endless amounts of hoops to jump through.
 If you have all your paper work in order and are a perfect candidate you might be able to get one completed in a month, but expect it take 4-6 months.